jacklightbody/jacklightbody.github.io/_posts/2020-11-6-scheduling.markdown

 title:  "Scheduling"
 date:   2020-11-6
 ---
 Writing every day requires finding time for it every single day.
-Which means planning out my days so that I know what windows of free time I have.
-It’s also a forcing mechanism to get me to actually produce during those stints if I don’t have a later opportunity.
+Which means planning out my days to know when I have windows of free time.
+It’s also a forcing mechanism to get me to actually produce during those stints if there isn't a later opportunity.

 Such structure was a staple of my childhood.
 I was constantly rushing around between practices with my backpack, or smuggling a headlamp onto the bus back from a later soccer game to see my homework.
 So I’ve welcomed the feeling back as a long-lost friend.